 Arachne emerged from the supply room only to discover the decrepit old lady had now transformed into the Goddess of Wisdom, herself, glorious in her divinity and resplendent in her shining armor of breast plate, spear, and helmet.

-Arachne stopped, motionless and slack-jawed.
+Arachne stopped, slack-jawed and motionless as her eyes narrowed into tiny slits.
 But only for a few moments.

-Much to Athena’s shock, the impetuous girl flung the weaving supplies she had in hand before her feet, looked Athena in the eye and challenged the goddess of wisdom in a most brazen tone, saying, “You think you’re better than me??
+Much to her shock, instead of begging for the deity’s merciful indulgence the impetuous girl flung the weaving supplies at Athena’s feet, looked her in the eye and in utter defiance challenged the goddess saying, “You think you’re better than me??
 The great Arachne begs to differ.
-I challenge you to see who’s the better weaver.”
+I challenge the goddess to see who’s the better weaver.”

-Arachne immediately sensed something was very amiss as she felt her abdomen begin to harden.
-As the girl fell to the ground, she screamed in anguish as her sides began to split open with a most intensely burning pain.
-Numerous leg-like appendages proceeded to spring forth from her body, which of itself, shrank more and more until the former human now bore 8 legs and was the size of her formerly human hand.
+Arachne immediately sensed something was very amiss as she felt her abdomen begin to harden while falling to the ground.
+Screaming in anguish the girl’s sides began to split open with a most intensely burning pain.
+Numerous leg-like appendages then proceeded to spring forth from her body, which of itself, shrank more and more until the former human now bore 8 legs and was reduced to the size of her formerly human hand.

 The first Arachnid, or spider, had been created.